KittehOrg/KittehIRCClientLib/docs/index.md

 # Kitteh IRC Client Library Documentation

-KICL is a powerful, modern Java IRC library built with NIO using the Netty library to maximize performance and scalability.
+The Kitteh IRC Client Library (KICL) is a powerful, modern Java IRC library built with NIO using the Netty library to maximize performance and scalability.

 Some niceties about KICL include: